landtax2/Zeropoint-Search/README.md

 Use the docker compose file to install the application.
 Once installed the application will provide you with additional instructions on how to setup the Ollama API interface.

-Default username:  [not needed until user management is implemented] Default password:  notsecue
+Default username:  [not needed until user management is implemented]
+Default password:  notsecure

 The admin Password can be changed in the docker compose file by passing the `LOGIN_PASSWORD` environment variable or by changing it under the Settings/Configuration page once the application is running.